Black Box

 Black Box: Pioneers of Italian House and Dance

-Black Box is an Italian house music group that became a global phenomenon in the late 1980s and early 1990s.
-Hailing from Italy, the project achieved massive commercial success with its debut album "Dreamland," which sold millions of copies worldwide and spawned several international chart-topping singles.
+Black Box is an Italian house music group that became a global phenomenon in the early 1990s.
+Hailing from Italy, the project achieved massive commercial success with their debut album "Dreamland," which sold over three million copies worldwide and spawned several international chart-topping singles.

 Early career